MadLadSquad/rapidyaml/changelog/current.md

     return r;
 }
 ```
-Note that any of the `operator[]` calls (or more precisely the `.deserialize()` calls on its result) may trigger a visit error when no such node exists.
-To avoid exceptional flow in case of error, you should now use `.deserialize_child()`.
-The function below will gracefully return an appropriate error status when any of the child nodes does not exist:
+Any of the `operator[]` calls (or more precisely the `.deserialize()` calls on its result) may trigger a visit error when no such node exists.
+To avoid exceptional flow in case of error, you should now use `.deserialize_child()` which simplifies a graceful return with an appropriate error status when the child node does not exist:
 ```c++
 ryml::ReadResult read(ryml::ConstNodeRef const& n, my_type *val)
 {